yusufdmn/Glory-of-Warrior/README.md

 # Glory of Warrior

 Glory of Warrior is a fast-paced 3D casual mediavel themed battle game where the player fight AI-controlled enemies in an arena, aiming to be the last one standing.
-Characters use a variety of weapons and armors as they engage in the combat.
+Characters use a variety of weapons and armors.

 ## Architecture
 The project follows SOLID principles an MVC (Model-View-Controller) architecture with Dependency Injection (DI) via Zenject and a Finite State Machine (FSM) for managing gameplay flow, enabling modularity and efficient handling of AI, player states, and combat.